A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: Image compression

 \section{Image compression}

-Considering the image compression simulation in~\cite{bas2008,cb2011,bc2012}, we employed same set of images mentioned in the previous section.
-Images were subdivided in 8$\times$8 blocks and were submitted to \mbox{2-D} transformation according to the proposed pruned approximate DCT and competing methods.
-The resulting coefficients in the transform domain were submitted to the standard quantization operation for luminance~\cite[p.~155]{Bhaskaran1997}.
-Subsequently, full inverse transformations were applied and compressed images were obtained.
-Original and processed images were evaluated for image degradation using the peak signal-to-noise ratio~(PSNR).
-We also computed the number of zeros (NZ) after quantization, which furnishes a measure of energy compaction in the transform domain.
-High values of NZ translates into longer runs of zeros, which are beneficial for subsequent run-length encoding and Huffman coding stages.
+We processed the set of images mentioned in the previous section according to the image compression simulation detailed in~\cite{bas2008,cb2011,bc2012}.
+Images were subdivided into 8$\times$8 blocks and were submitted to \mbox{2-D} transformation according to the proposed pruned approximate DCT and competing methods.
+The resulting coefficients in the transform domain were submitted to the standard quantization operation for luminance~\cite[p.~155]{bhaskaran1997}.
+We adopted a variable length coding approach, where the number of zeroed transform-domain coefficients is determined by the quantization step.
+The maximum number of non-zero coefficients is~16, as imposed by the pruning scheme.
+Subsequently, inverse transformations were considered.
+For the proposed method, the inverse procedure described in Section~II was applied and compressed images were reconstructed.
+Original and processed images were evaluated for image degradation using the peak signal-to-noise ratio~(PSNR)~\cite[p.~9]{bhaskaran1997} and Structural Similarity~(SSIM)~\cite{Wang2004}.
+We also computed the number of zeros (NZ) after quantization, which provides the percentage number of zeroed coefficients after quantization step and furnishes a measure of energy compaction in the transform domain.
+High values of NZ translates into longer runs of zeros, which are beneficial for subsequent run-length encoding and Huffman coding stages~\cite{bhaskaran1997} .

-In contrast with~\cite{bas2008, bas2009,bas2013,kouadria2013low}, we adopted average measurements, which are less prone to variance effects.
+In contrast with~\cite{bas2008, bas2009,bas2013,kouadria2013low}, we adopted average measurements, which are less prone to variance effects and fortuitous data.
 Table~\ref{table-performance} shows the average PSNR values and percent values for NZ based on the selected image set for each considered method.
 Results indicate that the proposed method can significantly reduce the computational complexity, while maintaining good PSNR figures.
+For instance, considering the original and pruned MRDCT, we noticed a $\approx 15\%$ decrease in PSNR and SSIM; however the associated arithmetic complexity reduction is of $\approx 50\%$.

 A qualitative comparison between the Lena~\cite{uscsipi} compressed image obtained from the above describe procedure using the modified RDCT~\cite{bc2012} and the proposed pruned transform is shown in Fig.~\ref{figure-lena}.